Baking With Sugar Substitutes 101: Everything You Should Know

 Don’t want to bake, but still craving a sweet treat?
 Bulletproof products are always made with natural sweeteners, from erythritol to stevia to inulin.
 Here are a few of our house favorites to satiate that sweet tooth:

 - Bulletproof Chocolate Dipped Collagen Bars: Chocolate lovers, rejoice!
 Sink your teeth into Vanilla Cookie, Double Chocolate or Coconut, where cashew butter offers a shortbread-like texture with every bite.
 These tasty bars are enrobed in chocolate, which is perfect—morning, noon or night—to satisfy that need for a sweet.
 Not feeling the chocolate vibes?
 No problem.
-Opt for a new Berry Cobbler Collagen Protein Bar, instead!
+Opt for a Vanilla Shortbread Collagen Protein Bar, instead!

 - Bulletproof Cold Brew Latte: No need to stop at a fancy coffee joint… Just crack open an indulgent, refreshing Cold Brew Latte for a collagen boost with fewer cravings, thanks quality MCTs.
 Sip Vanilla, Dark Chocolate or Original (or all three!)